 What is Kwanzaa?

-Kwanzaa, a festival of lights rich in African symbolism, takes place each year from December 26th through January 1st.
+What is Kwanzaa?
+A festival of lights rich in African symbolism, it takes place each year from December 26th through January 1st.
 This joyous holiday draws inspiration from time-honored African customs and symbols, many related to harvest celebrations and community ideals of shared work, purpose, creativity, possibility, faith and celebration of togetherness.

 Inspired?
 Create and share by tagging @hallmarkstores.